Appa (2016 film): Plot

 The children grow into boys and become teenagers.
 Vetriswaran grows into a self-confident teenager excelling in both sports and studies; Chakravarthy is a studious but timid and indecisive boy whereas Mayilvaganam grows up with an inferiority complex about his height and studies.

 Dhayalan identifies that Vetriswaran is interested in swimming and enrols him in swimming classes, which leads to his achieving a Guinness World Record at the age of 16.
 Dhayalan also identifies the ability of Mayilvaganam to write poems, compile all his works and send them to a leading lyricist Pa Vijay.
 Mayilvaganam's book gets good recognition and he is felicitated by renowned persons in the industry.
-Chakravarthy also joins Dhayalan's backyard hut for children when his father is not at home, and the trio becomes friends with Nandhini (Yuva Lakshmi) and Rashitha Bhanu (Gabriella Charlton).
+Chakravarthy also joins Dhayalan's backyard hut for children when his father is not at home, and the trio becomes friends with Nandhini and Rashitha Bhanu.
 They all study together and pass the 10th std examinations, with Bhanu and Chakravarthy becoming the state's first students.

 Singaperumal's ideology is that dedication plus meditation plus concentration is equal to education and Chakravarthy tops 10th class with 99% and his father enrols him in one of the strictest higher secondary boarding schools in a distant locality.
 Chakravarthy is given a target by his father to the top in Class 12th as well.
 He longs for the affection of his mother in the boarding school, succumbs to the rigorous rules, and is tortured by staff in a dark room and the unforgiving pressure of school management.
 He calls Vetriswaran and the gang of children decides to meet him.
 They help him to sneak out and have fun but this is found out by the management and Chakravarthy faces repercussions.

 Singaperumal, while arguing with Dhayalan and the other children about meeting his son, suddenly receives a phone call that his son attempted suicide.
 Singaperumal who is in shock reaches the hospital with Dhayalan and later apologises to Dhayalan for ill-treating and abusing him.
 He also exclaims that he did not even allow his son to talk friendly with him and hence Singaperumal realises his mistakes and then reforms.
 The whole management convinces that nothing serious has happened.
-But Kumaran (Sasikumar), a famous doctor, informs Dhayalan that Chakravarthy already died 8 hours ago and was murdered by the School officials for complaining after a night-long torture.
+But Kumaran, a famous doctor, informs Dhayalan that Chakravarthy already died 8 hours ago and was murdered by the School officials for complaining after a night-long torture.
 The management publicises that Chakravarthy committed suicide because of a love failure but an angry student who is Chakravarthy's best friend tells the media the truth.
 Dhayalan reports the incident with evidence of a letter that the child has written for his father.
 Chakravarthy's friends are devastated.
 The story ends with the moral that children should be cherished and loved but not ignored and kept pressured.
 The film proposed a hypothesis that a child's future is highly dependent on the way he is brought up.